 Adverse effects of digoxin

 The incidence of adverse drug reactions is high, owing to the narrow therapeutic index of the drug.
-Digoxin is very pro-arrhythmic, meaning that it increases the probability of arrhythmias to occur.
+Digoxin is significantly pro-arrhythmic, increasing the probability of arrhythmias occurring.
 This is explained by the increase in intracellular calcium levels, which causes a shortening of the action potential.
 Digoxin shortens the action potential in all cardiac cells, both in the atria and the ventricles.
-This increases the automaticity in cells with natural automaticity but it may also provoke abnormal automaticity in cells which normally do not exhibit automaticity.
-The effect on automaticity should be distinguished from the effect on impulse conduction, because digoxin slows impulse conduction.
+This increases the automaticity in cells with natural automaticity but it may also provoke abnormal automaticity in cells that normally do not exhibit automaticity.
+The effect on automaticity should be distinguished from the effect on impulse conduction because digoxin slows impulse conduction.

 It is important to note that the association between ECG changes and the risk of arrhythmia is weak.
-Hence, arrhythmias may occur in absence of ECG changes and vice versa (i.e ECG changes may be pronounced without any arrhythmias occurring).
-Plasma levels >2 ng/mL is considered overdose.
+Hence, arrhythmias may occur in the absence of ECG changes and vice versa (i.e. ECG changes may be pronounced without any arrhythmias occurring).
+Plasma levels >2 ng/mL are considered an overdose.
 However, arrhythmia may occur at plasma levels below 2 ng/mL and arrhythmias may not occur even at higher plasma levels.
 Thus, digoxin is rather unpredictable in terms of arrhythmia risk.